Lab 2: Structure contour mapping (20 pts.):

 b) What direction does the fault dip in?

-d) The center of the star marks a point on the top of a stratigraphic formation.
-In the top map the planar surface is oriented N20E - 40SE, and in the lower map it is oriented 150- 30 SW.
-Draw and label a strike line so that the strike line truncates against the 300 m struccture contour for the fault.
+d) The center of the star marks a point on the top of a stratigraphic formation that is truncated by the fault.
+In the top map the planar surface is oriented N20E - 40SE (orientations for the other two are given on the map).
+Draw and label a strike line for the top surface of a stratigraphic formation so that the strike line truncates against the equivalent structure contour for the fault.

-g) Draw and label the cut-off line, the line formed by the truncation of the stratigraphic formation top surface against the fault surface.
+g) Draw and label the cut-off line, which is the line formed by the truncation of the stratigraphic formation top surface against the fault surface.

 h) Use the protractor to measure the trend, the angle from N of the cut-off line, using the quadrant the line descends towards.